JSON to XML Converter

 </root>FAQ

-How are JSON arrays converted to XML?
+How does the converter map JSON to XML?